Hunter Biden disputes Trump attacks of his work, wades into impeachment fight

 Joe Biden currently leads most public opinion polls in the Democratic primary and most polls in a hypothetical match-up between him and Trump in the November 2020 election.

-Joe Biden has also defended his son’s work, accusing Trump of only attacking his son because he sees him as a threat to his reelection.
+Joe Biden has also defended his son’s work, accusing Trump of only attacking his son because he sees him as a threat to his re-election.

 The most recent bout of attacks from Trump have focused on Hunter Biden’s work on the board of BHR (Shanghai) Equity Investment Fund Management Company, a Chinese firm that was founded to spend Chinese investment capital outside the country.